xdy/xdy-pf2e-workbench/README.md

       See https://discord.com/channels/880968862240239708/880969304365994034/1161188968424018020
     * Customizable getAllFromAllowedPacks.
 This macro can be used to get all items from allowed packs.
       See https://discord.com/channels/880968862240239708/1116034857907273832/1164695510158946305
-* There are a few more compendiums included with this module with assorted utility macros and items that do not need to be imported, as indicated by their labels all ending with 'do not import'
+* There are a few more compendiums included with this module with assorted internal utility macros and items that do not need to be imported, as indicated by their labels all ending with 'do not import'

 * Experimental features: